linuxplayground/6502-retro-banked-v3/apps/simplefs/README.md

 All the files are enumerated in sectors `00000080 - 000000FF` on the SD Card.
 This command loads sector `00000080` into the sector buffer and moves the buffer pointer to the front of the buffer.

-**sfs_open_next_index_block**

-INPUTS: NONE

-Usually used internally by the filesystem when search for a free index or an existing file.
-It will load the next highest index block from the SD Card and will return an error if the next index block is greater than the value of `index_last` recorded in the Volume ID.

-_Note: There is an internal function called **sfs_alloate_index_block** which will increment the value of `last_index` in the VolumeID up to FF being the end of index storage on the SD Card_

 **sfs_read_index**